 In a lawsuit for premises liability, there are two avenues for recovery for damages.
 The first is strict liability, which alleges that a condition is inherently dangerous.
 Under these circumstances, it is not required to show that a property owner breached a duty of care, only that there was an abnormal condition that led to the injury.

 The second avenue for compensation is a lawsuit for negligence.
 To succeed in receiving compensation for a negligent injury, a plaintiff must show that:

 The litigation process for an injury claim could be time-consuming.
 Fortunately, you do not have to do it alone.
-Call a Johnstown premises liability lawyer today and take the first steps towards recovery.
+Contact us to speak with a Johnstown premises liability lawyer today and take the first steps toward recovery.